reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 and learned a great deal.

 The source code for the rest of the project is not currently public, but when I'm more confident in it I'll definitely share more details.
+Meanwhile, I welcome any and all suggestions on how to make what I've written here more efficient and safe.

 > `TODO` Pin crates to specific links?

 > `TODO` Change `#Networking` tag to `#networking`?

+> `TODO` Stop highlighting all `enum` references.

 [Go]: https://go.dev/
 [TFTP]: https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol